Mazawrath/Overwatch-Genji-Dodgeball/README.md

 ![Correct layout](https://cdn.discordapp.com/attachments/720371417509789728/830655043903684688/Untitled.png)
 A maximum of 3 players on team 1, in slots 1-3.
 A maximum of 3 players on team 2, in slots 4-6.
 There are protections that stop the match from starting if there is a incorrect configuration, please do not disable this, as the game will not function properly with a incorrect team layout.
+**Team Deathmatch Code: CH4VG**

 ## A personal note
 I am the so called founder of this game, although many names have influenced this game, and I am very proud of that.